 A visit to Odawara Castle today is rewarded with interesting recreations of the castle’s towering wooden gates and other structures, as well as graphic displays inside telling the story of 1590.
 The sad looking south-east Asian monkey in a small cage in the castle grounds is a remnant of more recent history.
 During Japan’s post WW2 recovery, money was tight, and so a small amusement park was set up in the castle grounds for Odawara citizens.
 Wild Japanese monkeys, far more impressive than the lonely captive, abound in the area anyway, so when our friend passes on so too will the vestages of more frugal times in Odawara.

 Back to 1590.
 Hojo’s western boundary is protected by Yamanaka Castle, literally meaning “castle in the mddle of the mountain”.
 The site is true to its name, but despite impressive earthworks to create defences accentuating the site’s naturally steep terrain, Yamanaka Castle is quick to fall to the might of the force from the west on its way along Tokaido eastwards to surround Odawara.
-A visit to the castle remains today is rewarded with spectacular views from its highest point of Mt Fuji, weather permitting.
+A visit to the castle ruins today is rewarded with spectacular views from its highest point of Mt Fuji, weather permitting.